Colorado Masters Swimming Association Bylaws

 ARTICLE I—Name and Scope

 Section 1.1-Name.
 The name of this organization shall be the Colorado Masters Swimming Association (COMSA).
-COMSA is the Local Masters Swimming Committee (LMSC) for Colorado and Surrounding Areas.
-LMSCs are recognized divisions of United States Masters Swimming, Inc. (USMS).
+COMSA is the Local Masters Swimming Committee (LMSC) for Colorado and Wyoming.
+LMSCs are recognized divisions of U.S. Masters Swimming, Inc. (USMS).

 Section 1.2-Zone.
-USMS has assigned COMSA to the Breadbasket Zone, which consists of Colorado, Iowa, Midwestern, Minnesota, Missouri Valley, North Dakota, Ozark, South Dakota, and Wyoming.
+USMS has assigned COMSA to the Breadbasket Zone, which consists of Colorado, Iowa, Nebraska, Minnesota, Missouri Valley, North Dakota, Ozark, and South Dakota...

 Section 1.3-Address.
 The official address of COMSA is that of the Registrar.